 From the interviews was derived that most cardboard waste is created by the production kitchen, which throws away a large amount of cardboard boxes (Dekker, p.c., 19 March 2018).
 This waste flow can be reduced greatly by reducing the amount of outer packaging from products purchased by RAI.
 Most food used by the production kitchen is supplied by Bidfood, a wholesaler that is an important player in the market.
 They are already busy with the topic of outer packaging (Jagan, p.c., 24 May 2018) but it is not clear in what way.
 They could for instance stimulate their suppliers to deliver the products in reusable crates.
 Vrumona is also an important supplier as they supply most of the drinks to RAI.
 They are planning to pay a lot of attention to sustainability in the near future.
 Decreasing the amount of outer packaging or finding alternatives for this is one of the ways to do this (Eenbergen, p.c., 18 May 2018).
 The efforts of these two organisations will hopefully result in less cardboard waste at RAI.

 Most foil waste comes from the roll cages with which for instance the soft drinks of Vrumona are transported.
 These roll cages are wrapped in foil to avoid the boxes or crates from falling off.
 The transport is not done by Vrumona but by Sligro.
 Therefore, RAI is now looking if and how they can convince Sligro to find alternatives for the foil.
 Other suppliers using roll cages are already using reusable sleeves for around the cage, so there are alternatives available (Eenbergen, p.c., 18 May 2018).

 Approximately 20% of the cardboard waste is caused by the production kitchen (Renewi, 2018).
 So a decrease in their waste volume would have a big impact.
 If with this measure 50% of the cardboard waste from the production kitchen would be avoided this would be equal to 25 tonnes of waste.
-For this waste RAI would normally pay approximately €6.700 per year.
-This is only on personnel costs as they receive money for the waste, but this does not compensate the personnel costs.
-The savings are only small, but RAI also aims to eliminate the transport around the venue (Moens, p.c., 6 June 2018).
+For this waste RAI would normally receive approximately €460 per year from Renewi Icova.
+So there would be no financial incentive for RAI to implement this measure.
+However, since the amount of money received is only small, there would also be no reason to not implement the measure.
+Furthermore, RAI aims to eliminate the transport around the venue (Moens, p.c., 6 June 2018).
 Reducing the amount of waste will contribute to this goal.

 It is not clear what the share of outer packaging of Vrumona is in the total foil flow and by how much they can decrease it.
-A decrease of 5% of the total flow would mean a decrease in costs of only approximately €500 per year.
-So decreasing this flow would not be financially interesting, but implementing this measure would still increase the circularity of RAI, which could be used as a marketing tool.
+A decrease of 5% of the total flow would mean a decrease in costs of only approximately €185 per year.
+So decreasing this flow would also not be financially interesting, but implementing this measure would still increase the circularity of RAI, which could be used as a marketing tool.